-Today marks the fifteenth year since two planes were directed into the World Trade Center in New York City, starting the war on terror and marking a date has been a clear day-to-day change in history.
+On September 11, 2001 a terrorist attack shook New York, the USA and the entire world: Two planes were directed into the World Trade Center in New York City killing and injuring thousands.
+It was a watershed moment.
 9/11.
-For the first time, this year junior year high schoolers will be taught about the act as a historical event that they weren’t yet alive to witness.
+In 2016 junior year high schoolers will be taught about the act as a historical event that they weren’t yet alive to witness.

-The events of 9/11, especially the collapse of the second tower of the world trade center, have been watched by the biggest live audience worldwide ever for a terroristic attack.
+The events of 9/11, especially the collapse of the second tower of the world trade center, have been watched by the biggest live audience worldwide.
 The majority of people who were out of their early childhood by the start of the new millenium (at least in the Western hemisphere) probably remember the 11th of September 2001.

-Talking to your friends, family and colleagues about their recollection of that day and the news that shook the world will probably reveal still much alive memories.
+Talking to friends, family and colleagues about their recollection of that day and the news that shook the world will probably still reveal many clear memories.

-However, for this edition of “Where were you when…”, we went out of Europe, closer to the epicentre of the 9/11 tragedy.
-Lead by a simple question “Where were you when you found out about the 9/11 attacks?” we came to much more uneasy answers, feelings and memories of that day that Americans are sharing with you in the following post.
+For this edition of “Where were you when…”, we went out of Europe, closer to the epicentre of the 9/11 tragedy.
+Lead by a simple question “Where were you when you found out about the 9/11 attacks?” we came to many uneasy answers, feelings and memories of that day that Americans are sharing with you in the following post.

 People from all over the world have stories about that day – how they were told, what an impact it made on them, who they lost in the tragedy.
 And then there are the stories about people who witnessed it firsthand.
 Let’s start with one of those and move from there.